adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

 * The method then splits our argument in two: `s` and any word after `=` (e.g. `hi`).
 * The method looks through every word in `stringList` for any word that contains/matches the second argument (our query word `hi`) and copies every matching word to a new list of Strings (`results`).
 * Once `stringList` has been fully read through, the method returns `results` and prints it on the site.

+Now we set up our simple search engine!
+We can add as many words as we want, and search within those words.

 #### Step 2
 Here is where to upload the screenshots from the lab on Thursday